DoidoTeam/doidoteam.github.io/docs/basics/stages.md

 ## Coding your stages

-Code for the characters is handled by Stage.hx, which is situated in the gameObjects Source folder.
+Code for the characters is handled by either Stage.hx, which is situated in the objects Source folder, or the new (>= 3.4.0) Stage scripts.
 For more info on how the Source folder is structured, click [here](/getting-started/source_structure).

-### Example Stage
+### Example Stage (Hardcoded)
 Here is a simple example stage you can use to make your own.
 Copy this to the switch statement around line 85.

 ```
 case "stage":
-    PlayState.defaultCamZoom = 0.7;
+    camZoom = 0.7;

     gfPos.set(660, 580);
     dadPos.set(260, 700);